teahaz/teahaz-server/docs/self-hosting.md

 **Remember** to replace `{hostname}` with your servers domain name
 <br />
 <br />
-* seting up a temporary http server
+* setting up a temporary http server
 <br />
 For certbot to verify your certificate it needs to be able to contact your server.
-Teahaz currently doesnt have the capacity to do this without going through 2 different setups.
-For this reasont we are going to run a simple http server that comes with python3.
+Teahaz currently doesn't have the capacity to do this without going through 2 different setups.
+For this reason we are going to run a simple http server that comes with python3.

 ```
 cd static/
 python3 -m http.server 80 --bind 0.0.0.0
 ```

-Let the server run and open a new terminal for the next parts of the walkthrough.
+Let the server run and open a new terminal for the next parts of the walk-through.
 <br />
 * Run certbot to get certificates: